Britney Spears Not Begging Boyfriend Sam Asghari To Marry Her

 Britney Spears has been at the center of so many rumors in the past few weeks, and one of them claims that the pop star has been begging her boyfriend, Sam Asghari, to marry her.

-According to Gossip Cop, Britney Spears was reported to have asked Sam Asghari to become her husband as her father was going through a scary health crisis, and nearly died back in December.
+According to Gossip Cop, Britney Spears was reported to have asked Sam Asghari to become her husband as her father was going through a scary health crisis and nearly died back in December.

 Tabloids claim that Britney was so crushed by her father Jamie’s illness that she was forced to check herself into a mental health facility.
 However, she allegedly thinks that getting a proposal from Sam would help to lighten her stress during the difficult time she and her family is currently facing.

-However, the GC reportedly spoke with a source close to Spears, who claimed that the marriage rumors are “completely untrue,” and that Britney does not believe getting engaged to Sam would be the answer to any of her current problems.
+However, the GC reportedly spoke with a source close to Spears who claimed that the marriage rumors are “completely untrue” and that Britney does not believe getting engaged to Sam would be the answer to any of her current problems.

 As previously reported by The Inquisitr, Britney Spears was released from the mental health facility that she had been staying at earlier this week.